 By the time you have breathed in the atmosphere and history of this glorious part of the coast, it’s time to relax back on board as the Chef presents the Captain’s Dinner – a delicious selection of Croatian and Mediterranean specialities.
 Later the bar awaits for a digestif and the chance to reflect on treasured memories of this wonderful journey with newly made friends.

-After breakfast we disembark from the MS Adriatic Sun and return to the airport at the appropriate time.
+After a final breakfast on board, we disembark from the MS Adriatic Sun and transfer to the airport for your flight back to the UK.